7 Best Flat Feet Hiking Boots in 2025

 It’s best to look for torsionally rigid hiking boots if you have flat feet.
 That means finding those that scored 3, 4, or 5 out of 5 on our assessment.
 Or, if you’re buying the boots in a specialised store, try twisting them and look for those that push back.

 If, however, you want a stiffer boot overall, take into account the longitudinal stiffness as well.
-The higher the number on our digital force gauge, the stiffer the boot.
+The higher the reading in Newtons, the stiffer the boot.

 How to find stiff heel counters in hiking boots